aristanetworks/anta/docs/security-advisory-reports.md

 ### Text fields

 The CSV contains no JSON-encoded cells.
-When a result carries multiple messages, the reporter joins them with real newline characters and the CSV writer quotes the field.
-Empty message lists and unavailable remediation are represented by empty cells.
+When a result carries multiple messages or remediation entries, the reporter joins them with real newline characters and the CSV writer quotes the field.
+Empty lists are represented by empty cells.

 Descriptions remain static metadata containing the advisory title, issue identifiers, public URL when available, and a brief issue description.
 Result messages contain the semantic conclusion and decisive device evidence.
 Neither field contains remediation advice.

-Result-specific remediation is intentionally empty until ANTA exposes a remediation field on results.
+Result-specific remediation comes directly from the advisory result.
 It is not inferred from published advisory text.